How is Project Homekey funded?

 In addition to these supportive services, residents are able to take advantage of social and “extra-curricular” on-site activities such as art classes, cooking classes, crafts, holiday events, recovery groups, and other ideas we haven’t yet dreamed up.

 How long are residents able to live there?

-As long as a resident is able to comply with the Code of Conduct, that household is able to live in the units until they find suitable housing elsewhere.
+As long as a resident is able to comply with the Code of Conduct and sustain rent, that household is able to live in the units until they find suitable housing elsewhere.
 For some single and/or elderly residents, this might be many years.
 For other resident households, such as families, the length of residency might be much shorter as they find new affordable housing after they’ve gotten back on their feet and are able to achieve a higher level of self-sufficiency.

 What staffing is provided on site?

 The Resident Support Team includes two full time onsite support staff, and a resident building manager.
 In addition, a security guard is present during the evening and night-time hours.

 Staffing on-site may be adjusted over time, following stakeholder and program staff feedback.

 What plans are in place to ensure that this project is a safe environment and maintains safety in the neighborhood?

-All residents are expected to sign and comply with a strict Code of Conduct.
+All residents are expected to sign and comply with a Code of Conduct.
 This Code of Conduct includes behavior expectations related to smoking tobacco products, guests and visitors, unit cleanliness, quiet hours, and vehicles in the parking lot.
 Recreational drugs are prohibited on the property and within the surrounding areas.
 No weapons are allowed on site.
 Any violations of the Code of Conduct can and will result in lease violations and/or eviction.

 The Project Homekey Security Plan was developed in collaboration with local law enforcement.
-It provides a framework for direct communication between the police department and Project Homekey project managers following any police response to the site, as well as monthly review of calls related to the site.
+It provides a framework for direct communication between the police department and Project Homekey project managers following any police response to the site, as well as monthly review of calls related to the site if necessary.